AnalogCyan/dotfiles/README.md

 My personal dotfiles/scripts I use in Linux and Windows.

 ⚠ I'm currently reworking the installers, and some parts are broken.
-I wouldn't rely on them until they're updated.
+Also some of these files are now outdated.
+I wouldn't rely on this as an accurate or working representation of my dotfiles until it's updated and this message is removed.

 ## 🐧 Linux